We’re so glad you are considering becoming part of the College of Education community.

 Transferring to a new institution can be a tricky road to navigate, but our goal is to make your transition as easy and as seamless as possible.
 Understanding how classes transfer from your current institution and helping set your schedule at UGA, we’re happy to answer any questions you might have.
 If you are a prospective transfer student, please complete the prospective transfer student form .

-The Office of Student Engagement has created this Transfer Student Handbook to consolidate an array of resources and helpful information applicable to transfer students.
+The Office of Undergraduate Advising has created this Transfer Student Guide (PDF) to aid transfer students in their transition to the Mary Frances Early College of Education.
 Also be sure to check out the Welcome UGA and Office of Transfer Services websites to find incredibly helpful, university-wide information for transfer students.
 Before you attend orientation, you should complete our UGA Transfer Student To-Do List to best prepare for a smooth transition to UGA!

 Transfer Eligibility: Requirements for Consideration